 Numerous papers have been presented on analysis of stress and fatigue in cylinder heads.
-Koch et al. measured experimentally strain of cylinder heads and compared with simulated results using a nonlinear isotropic/kinematic hardening model.
-A slight difference between the experimental and simulated strain was observed from 55°C to 120° C. The simulated strain by increasing temperature from 110°C to 210°C was estimated more than the experimental strain due to plastic deformation of the cylinder heads [22].
-Takahashi et al. examined creep in aluminum cylinder heads.
+Koch et al. [22] measured experimentally strain of cylinder heads and compared with simulated results using a nonlinear isotropic/kinematic hardening model.
+A slight difference between the experimental and simulated strain was observed from 55°C to 120° C. The simulated strain by increasing temperature from 110°C to 210°C was estimated more than the experimental strain due to plastic deformation of the cylinder heads.

+Takahashi et al. [13] examined creep in aluminum cylinder heads.
 There is concordance between experimental and calculated strain.
 Creep strain increases as stress grows.
-Creep strain at 250°C significantly was higher than creep strain at 100°C and 175°C [13].

-TMF of cylinder heads was studied by Thomas et al. using the energy model and elasto-viscoplastic law.
-Their research proved a good agreement between experimental and simulated results of the fatigue life of the cylinder heads and the location of crack initiation [15, 16].
-Thermo-mechanical analysis of cylinder heads and cylinders of AFV diesel engines was conducted by Venkateswaran and colleagues.
-Their research demonstrates that the cylinder heads and engine blocks can tolerate more stress caused by pressure and thermal loads increase[23].
+TMF of cylinder heads was studied by Thomas et al. [15,16] using the energy model and elastoviscoplastic law.
+Their research proved a good agreement between experimental and simulated results of the fatigue life of the cylinder heads and the location of crack initiation.

+Thermo-mechanical analysis of cylinder heads and cylinders of AFV diesel engines was conducted by Venkateswaran et al. [23].
+Their research demonstrates that the cylinder heads and engine blocks can tolerate more stress caused by pressure and thermal loads.

-Su et al. predicted fatigue life of cylinder heads by finite element simulation via the model of damage total (Sehitoglu damage model) and compared with experimental results.
-Their research revealed that the difference between experimental and simulated results is less than 30% [6].
-Zieher and colleagues simulated the complete process of lifetime.
-They used energy model to predict the fatigue life of cast iron cylinder heads.
-Their research shows the simulated results of the number of cycles of crack initiation and the location of crack initiation are in accord with experimental results[19].
-The analysis of high/low cycle fatigue of cylinder heads was performed by Ghasemi using the thermo-mechanical analysis results.
+Su et al. [6] predicted fatigue life of cylinder heads by finite element simulation via the model of damage total and compared with experimental results.
+Their research revealed that the difference between experimental and simulated results is less than 30%.

+Zieher et al. [19] simulated the complete process of lifetime.
+Their research shows the simulated results of the number of cycles of crack initiation and the location of crack initiation are in accord with experimental results.

+The analysis of high/low cycle fatigue of cylinder heads was performed by Ghasemi [24] using the thermo-mechanical analysis results.
 His study verified that the cracks observed in the experimental test of low-cycle of cylinder heads acknowledged the simulated results of low-cycle fatigue.
-The simulated results of low-cycle fatigue of cylinder heads after modification of cooling systems indicates that high levels of damage parameters do not observe [24].

-Shoja'efard et al. experimentally measured the stress in cylinder heads and compared with simulated results.
+Shoja'efard et al. [18] experimentally measured the stress in cylinder heads and compared with simulated results.
 Their research confirmed the concordance between the experimental and simulated results at low temperature.
-The simulated stress at temperatures exceeding 200°C was estimated to be greater than the experimental stress by reason of the inelastic material deformation [18].
-Prediction of the fatigue life of cylinder heads of two-stroke linear engines was done by Rahman and colleagues using finite element analysis (FEA) and stress-life approach.
-Their research refuted the possibility of failure in all spots[25].
+The simulated stress at temperatures exceeding 200°C was estimated to be greater than the experimental stress by reason of the inelastic material deformation.

+Prediction of the fatigue life of cylinder heads of two-stroke linear engines was done by Rahman et al. [25] using finite element analysis (FEA) and stress-life approach.
+Their research refuted the possibility of failure in all spots.

-Gocmez Pischinger investigated and the sophisticated interaction effects of thermal and mechanical loads, geometry of cylinder heads and TMF behavior of cylinder heads material.
-They optimized the valves bridge based on the ratio of mechanical to thermal strain.
-Their research indicates that the vertical temperature gradients are mainly determined by the thickness of the valves bridge which plays a role in distribution of temperature[3].
-Thalmair et al. established the TMF/computer aided engineering (CAE) process for the fatigue assessment of cylinder heads.
-Their research proved an acceptable agreement between experimental and simulated results of the fatigue life of the cylinder heads[7].
-Mirslim and colleagues calculated lowcycle fatigue life by simulation of finite element of cylinder heads based on various criteria of strain based.
-Their experiments show by cutting the valves bridge we can increase the fatigue life of cylinder heads [12].
+Gocmez and Pischinger [3] investigated the sophisticated interaction effects of thermal and mechanical loads, geometry of cylinder heads and TMF behavior of cylinder heads material.
+Geometric dimensions of the valves bridge and thermal conductivity were the most outstanding parameters in the thermo-mechanical analysis of cylinder heads.

+Thalmair et al. [7] established the TMF/computer aided engineering (CAE) process for the fatigue assessment of cylinder heads.
+Their research proved an acceptable agreement between experimental and simulated results of the fatigue life of the cylinder heads.

+Mirslim et al. [12] calculated low-cycle fatigue life by simulation of finite element of cylinder heads based on various criteria of strain based.
+Their experiments show by cutting the valves bridge we can increase the fatigue life of cylinder heads.

-Tramprt and colleagues studied the effects of thermo-mechanical loads on cylinder heads.
+Tramprt et al. [8] studied the effects of thermomechanical loads on cylinder heads.
 Their research indicated concordance between experimental and simulated results of the fatigue life of cylinder heads.
-Crucial locations in the analysis of fatigue were the same locations of crack initiation in the experimental conditions[8].